johncruyff14/johncruyff14/README.md

 #                                                   Hi there 👋 I'm Ryan Dai!

-My research interest mainly focus on how to make myself happier.
+My research interest mainly focus on Multi-Modal Learning and Zero-Shot Detection.

+Currently, I am the master student in National University of Singapore and the Research Assistant in Peking University.

+I used to work as the Research Assistant in Yale University and backend engineer at Bytedance.

 ![Metrics](https://github.com/johncruyff14/johncruyff14/blob/main/github-metrics.svg)